HilalUluca/CatalogDesign/README.md

 Katalogun hem **Türkçe** hem de **İngilizce** versiyonu hazırlanmıştır.

 **EN:**
-This catalog was designed with Canva as a professional project for [employer / you can just write "the employer"].
+This catalog was designed with Canva as a professional project.
 The design is entirely created by me and shared on my GitHub account with the employer's permission as a reference.
 The catalog has been prepared in both **Turkish** and **English** versions.